What Is Marketing

-A lot of B2B businesses use partner marketing, where they sell their product or service to the targeted customers through partners In return, theyget a percentage of the revenue for every sale made.
+A lot of B2B businesses use partner marketing, where they sell their product or service to the targeted customers through partners.
+In return, they get a percentage of the revenue for every sale made.
 It also leads to better discounts to the party selling goods or services on the behalf of product maker in some cases.
-I have closely worked with Intel, Microsoft and SAP labs in my past experience and they do have dedicated marketing teams supporting partner marketing activities with pre-planned MDF or marketing development funds for example.
-The campaigns in such cases could vary from non digital to all digital channels such as website, paid search or marketing automation campaigns as such.
+The campaigns in such cases could vary from non-digital to all digital channels such as website, paid search or marketing automation campaigns.

 18. Viral Marketing

 Creating a hype among the customers is what viral marketing is all about.
-In the competitive market, we aim to create that element of curiosity and awe among the customers that keeps them talking about the product and adding to the hype.
+In the competitive market, we aim to create that element of curiosity to the customers that keeps them talking about the product and adding to the hype.